StatsWithR/book/docs/03-decision-02-normal-gamma.md

 (\mu, \phi) \mid \text{data} \sim \textsf{NormalGamma}(m_n, n_n, s^2_n, v_n)
 \end{equation}
 where the subscript $n$ on the hyper-parameters indicates the updated values after seeing the $n$ observations.
-One attraction to conjugate families is there are realtively simple updating rules for obtaining the new hyperparameters:
+One attraction to conjugate families is there are relatively simple updating rules for obtaining the new hyper-parameters:
 \begin{eqnarray*}
 m_n & = & \frac{n \bar{Y} + n_0 m_0} {n + n_0}  \\
 & \\